aws-solutions-library-samples/guidance-for-managing-ec2-instance-expiration-on-aws/README.md

-# Guidance for EC2 Instance Expiration on AWS
+# Guidance for Managing EC2 Instance Expiration on AWS

 ## Table of Contents